theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/alteryx/settings-alteryx-plugin.md

 **Note:** Make sure the Xtract Universal server is running.

 **Send SAP credentials** (3) <br>
-Checkbox *Send SAP credentials* is only available, if the *Require SAP Credentials to be explicitly supplied for execution* checkbox is marked in the [SAP source](../../introduction/sap-connection#authentication) settings in Xtract Universal.
+Mark the checkbox *Send SAP credentials*, if the *Require SAP Credentials to be explicitly supplied for execution* checkbox is also marked in the [SAP source](../../introduction/sap-connection#authentication) settings in Xtract Universal.
 The setting *Send SAP credentials* can be useful in self service scenarios.
 When each extraction needs to be executed using an individual user's SAP credentials instead of the globally defined credentials.